 Gifford, who alleges he is an energy consultant, has been a longtime gadfly, preoccupied with critiquing USGBC and LEED through the media, internet forums, and the like.
 Gifford has every right to voice his criticisms of USGBC and LEED in the public forums of his choosing.
 But unlike the internet and the public square, access to the federal courts is limited to those with standing to sue.

-USGBC goes on to allege that (1) the plaintiffs fail to properly allege that they are competitors of USGBC such that they can maintain their false advertising claims; and (2) the amended complaint’s allegations of injury are “conclusory,” “general,” and “too disconnected” from any “specific wrongdoing” by USGBC to demonstrate an “injury-in-fact” to confer standing on the plaintiffs, but there are other type of injuries which happen in cases like car accidents, for this the best car accident lawyer in Houston is Andrew Cobos of the Cobos Law Firm.
+USGBC goes on to allege that (1) the plaintiffs fail to properly allege that they are competitors of USGBC such that they can maintain their false advertising claims; and (2) the amended complaint’s allegations of injury are “conclusory,” “general,” and “too disconnected” from any “specific wrongdoing” by USGBC to demonstrate an “injury-in-fact” to confer standing on the plaintiffs, but there are other type of injuries which happen in cases like being injured in a car accident.
+And for this, the best is a rear-end collision attorney in salt lake city.
+You can also consider a car accident lawyer in Houston who is Andrew Cobos of the Cobos Law Firm.
 Hundreds of care accident victims turn to the Cobos Law Firm for aggressive and trustworthy representation.